Endoscopic Ultrasound (EUS)

 Why is EUS used for patients with cancer?

 EUS helps determine the extent of certain cancers of the digestive and respiratory systems.
 EUS allows your doctor to accurately assess the cancer’s depth and whether it has spread to adjacent lymph glands or nearby vital structures such as major blood vessels.
 In some patients, EUS can be used to obtain tissue samples to help your doctor determine the proper treatment (FNA).

 For EUS of the upper gastrointestinal tract, you should have nothing to eat or drink, not even water, usually six hours before the examination.
 Your doctor will tell you when to start this fasting.

 Please advise Queensland Gastroenterology of all medications prior to your procedure.

 What can I expect during EUS?

-You will receive sedatives intravenously to help you relax.
+You will receive twilight sedation.
 You will most likely begin by lying on your left side.
 After you receive sedatives, the procedure will commence.
 The instrument does not interfere with your ability to breathe.
 The actual examination generally takes between 30 to 60 minutes.

 What happens after EUS?

 If you received sedatives, you will be monitored in the recovery area until most of the sedative medication’s effects have worn off.
 Your throat might be sore.
 You might feel bloated because of the air and water that were introduced during the examination.
 You’ll be able to eat after you leave the procedure area, unless you’re instructed otherwise.